When Your Insurance Company Avoids Its Obligation to Investigate a Claim or Provide Proper Compensation, or Improperly Delays a Claim

 Statute of Limitations for Filing a Bad Faith Claim in Mississippi

 According to Miss.
 Code § 15-1-49(1)the statute of limitations for filing a bad faith claim against insurance company in Mississippi is three years.
 This means that the insured must file his or her claim within three years of the alleged incident of bad faith.
 Once three years have passed, the insured may be time barred from filing an action to enforce his or her contractual rights, and/or to hold the insurance company liable for its bad faith.

-If you feel you an insurance company may have committed an act of bad faith, or even just have a question about your rights under an insurance policy, call Van Cleave Law today.
+If you feel you an insurance company may have committed an act of bad faith, or even just have a question about your rights under an insurance policy, call a bad faith lawyer today.
 Consultations are always free.